Health & Wellness

 This workshop offers you an opportunity to preserve your memories and reflect on your past.
 Along the way, you’ll gain confidence in your literary voice and learn valuable writing skills.
 All welcome, regardless of writing experience.
 Sponsored by the Ratner-Seiden Senior Adult Center for the Arts.

 with Zvi Klein

-Join the Israeli Choir, and sing along with the conductor and musical director Zvi Klein.
+Join the Israeli choir!
+Enjoy singing and socializing with others who love to sing.
+Learn new and familiar Israeli songs under the direction of our talented conductor and musical director Zvi Klein.
 Participants must know how to read and sing in Hebrew.
 Reading musical notes NOT required.